GradingAttack: Exposing Security Vulnerabilities in LLM Based Educational Grading Agents: The GradingAttack Framework

 \section{The GradingAttack Framework}

-To evaluate the robustness and vulnerability of LLM based ASAG models, we propose GradingAttack to employ both token-level and prompt-level attack techniques to generate adversarial inputs that induce an ASAG model toward a targeted grading outcome while maintaining camouflage.
-In this section, we present an overview of our GradingAttack framework (as shown in Figure \ref{fig:framework}), which consists of three main components: (1) Grading input alignment that aligns the input of ASAG models with the grading prompt in grading settings; (2) Adversarial prompt generation that generates adversarial prompts with token-level and prompt-level techniques; and (3) Attack evaluation that assesses the effectiveness of the attack based on the responses generated by ASAG models.
+To systematically evaluate the security vulnerabilities of LLM based grading agents, we propose GradingAttack to employ both token-level and prompt-level attack techniques to generate adversarial inputs that induce a grading agent toward a targeted grading outcome while maintaining camouflage.
+In this section, we present an overview of our GradingAttack framework (as shown in Figure \ref{fig:framework}), which consists of three main components: (1) Grading input alignment that aligns the input of grading agents with the grading prompt in grading settings; (2) Adversarial prompt generation that generates adversarial prompts with token-level and prompt-level techniques; and (3) Attack evaluation that assesses the effectiveness of the attack based on the responses generated by grading agents.